vincenthz/typed-chronicles/content-old/2013-03-03-playing-with-cabal-lib.markdown

 date: March 03, 2013
 ---

-Cabal is a fantastic tool for package care and aftercare.
+Cabal is a tool for package care and aftercare.
 Most of cabal functionalities are available in the library itself, and I've been looking at the library to write some little tool to solve queries i'ld like to run on the state of the haskell world.